-A tension headache is a dull, persistent pain that occurs in the temporal region (part of head just above the ears) in a band like distribution and may radiate forward to the frontal (forehead) region or backward to the occipital (part of head just above the neck) region.
+A tension headache is a dull, persistent pain that occurs in the temporal region (part of the head just above the ears) in a band-like distribution.
+It may radiate forward to the frontal (forehead) region or backward to the occipital (part of the head just above the neck) region.
 It is also referred to as a muscle contraction headache.

 What Causes Tension Headache?

 The causes of tension headache are open to debate.

 It has not been possible to relate it very well to any particular psychological profile.

 It may arise from tight, tense muscles, but this is still debated.

 It is also considered to be a variant of migraine.

 There are two types of tension headaches.
 They are

 Episodic tension headache is diagnosed when the headache lasts from 30 minutes to seven days and is accompanied by any two of the following characteristics:

 Chronic tension headache is characterized by an average headache frequency of 15 days per month for six months a year, frequently associated analgesic overuse, and intermittently superimposed migrainous features.